Find Grad Schools

 21 Yearly Graduations

 Fort Valley State University comes in at #10 on our list of the most popular colleges offering master's degrees in environmental health.
 Each year, around 3,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,064 per year, while in-state graduate students, on average, pay $4,344 per year.
 During the most recent year for which we have data, 21 people received their master's degree in environmental health from Fort Valley State University.
-Of these students, 74% were women and 63% were members of underrepresented racial-ethnic groups.
+Around 85% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #10